MULTITIP: A full-cycle, multi-methods approach to the Lake Victoria Nile perch fishery

-MultiTip will provide evidence on how the mechanisms through which mental models and behavioural economics affect the presence, and shape of, collective action work in a freshwater fisheries setting.
-Furthermore, it will assess how leveraging these mechanisms through external intervention can contribute to stakeholders’ collective action to save the threatened ecosystems.
-MultiTip implements these objectives through a mixed-methods approach that combines qualitative and quantitative empirical work with controlled experimental work in order to advance a conceptual and analytical toolbox that can be applied to settings that share with Lake Victoria the common features of collective action, renewable common-pool resources, and an ecological tipping point related to resource extraction.
+MultiTip will provide key insights on the mechanisms through which system understanding and economic incentives affect collective action and how leveraging these mechanisms through external interventions can help to avoid a potential tipping point.
+The project embraces a genuinely mixed-methods approach that combines the use of secondary data, qualitative and quantitative methods with controlled experiments in order to advance a conceptual and analytical toolbox that can be applied to settings that share with LV the common features of collective action, a renewable common-pool resource, and an ecological tipping point related to resource extraction.

 The MultiTip team

 left: The MultiTip project team during the project launch and planning meeting held at Heidelberg University, and right: the MultiTip project team with stakeholders from Lake Victoria, during the stakeholders workshop at the LVFO secretariat in Jinja, Uganda.